maptiler/maptiler-sdk-js/README.md

 // or
 map.setProjection({type: "globe"});
 ```
-but this will not automatically animate the transition and may cause rendering glitches.

 - Using the `MaptilerProjectionControl`.
 Not mounted by default, it can easily be added with a single option in the `Map` constructor:
 ```ts